IsmailHatim/apple2orange_CycleGAN/README.md

 ### Training
 To train the CycleGAN model on Apple2Orange:

-Run the training cell in the Jupyter notebook, you can use last checkpoint (30 epochs with a batch size of 10) and save your own checkpoints.
+Run the training cell in the Jupyter notebook, you can save your model as training checkpoints.

 ### Evaluation
 To generate images: